RickGroot/progressive-web-apps-2021/README.md

 ## Progress
 ### Week 1

+**JS files of this project are currently located in ./src/scripts!**

 First week of this course I was setting up my project with different types of compilers and bundlers.
 I looked into npm scripts and setting up simple commands.
 After this week I could use my main function, but modules were not supported because of the use of node, which doesn't support modules.
 I got my main version working using rollup and node, but that's not enough to get all functionality to my app, so I started testing different compilers and bundlers like browserify and babel.
 At the end of this week I got my main functionality working using nodemon, babel, express and ejs.

 To-Do: